mekowalski/beer-client/NOTES.md

 - Not certain on which one to do

 - [x] Refactor `beers.map` to its own card/container/detail
-  - Components/BeerDetail to deisplay the details of the Beer
+  - Components/BeerDetail to display the details of the Beer
   - something along the lines of `<BeerDetail beer={beer} />`

 - COMPONENTS and STATE